halfmoon-mind/style-parser/README.md

 ## Converting HTML to TextSpan

-To convert an HTML string with styles to a `TextSpan`:
+To convert an HTML string with styles to a `TextSpan` and apply existing tag styles:

 ```dart
 String html = """